-Air source vs ground source heat pumps.
+Air-source vs ground-source heat pumps.
 Which is better?
-Whilst ground source heat pumps have previously had a reputation of being more efficient, both have their pros and cons and in this blog we take a closer look at the types of renewable energy technology that are taking over British heating
+Whilst ground source heat pumps have previously had a reputation for being more efficient, both have their pros and cons, and in this blog, we take a closer look at the types of renewable energy technology that are taking over British heating

-When it comes down to the ground source vs air source debate, the answer really does depend on your circumstances.
+When it comes to the ground-source vs air-source debate, the answer really does depend on your circumstances.
 Your property may be large and old, or you might be embarking on developing a new build property.
 The spectrum of housing is wide and vast, particularly in the UK, so the best technology for you and your home will vary too.

 Air And Ground Source Heat Pumps

-The FHS specifically tackles new build houses and regulations have been re-written to completely eliminate traditional methods of gas and oil heating.
+The FHS specifically addresses new-build houses, and regulations have been rewritten to completely eliminate traditional gas- and oil-heating systems.

 Temperatures

-Because the heat pump is only raising temperatures to around 40-50 degree C it’s “easy work” and means the pump can achieve efficiencies of 400%+.
+Because the heat pump is only raising temperatures to around 40-50 degrees Celsius, it’s “easy work,” allowing the pump to achieve efficiencies of 400%+.
 So for every 1KW of energy supplied, a heat pump can produce 3-4KW of renewable energy.

-In effect, that means the running cost of ground and air source heat pumps is just a quarter that of a 100% efficient electric boiler.
+In effect, that means the running costs of ground- and air-source heat pumps are just a quarter of those of a 100% efficient electric boiler.

-To put it into monetary terms, if your electricity bill works out at around 24p per KWh, to run a heat pump you’re only paying 8p per KWh.
-That’s considerably cheaper than oil or gas with an 80% average efficiency.
+To put it in monetary terms, if your electricity bill is around 24p per kWh, running a heat pump costs you only 8p per kWh.
+That’s considerably cheaper than oil or gas, with an 80% average efficiency.

 Advantages Of Ground Source Heat Pumps

-GSHPs gather heat from the soil, which is heated during the summer months by the sun.
-The temperature below ground is more stable over the year typically about 8 – 12 degree C at about 1-2m down which is the depth that shallow ground pipework is laid.
+GSHPs gather heat from the soil, which is warmed by the sun during the summer months.
+The temperature below ground is more stable over the year, typically about 8 – 12 degrees C at about 1-2m down, which is the depth that shallow ground pipework is laid.

-A ground source heat pump pays dividends in the winter.
+A ground-source heat pump pays dividends in winter.

 However, the ground source wins out over the year because when we need heating the most – in the winter – it will run more efficiently than the air source, typically 20% more efficiently over the year.

 GSHPs are not visually intrusive once installed.
-The heat pump is housed within the building and so is not exposed to the weather and should be reliable and have a long life-span.
+The heat pump is housed within the building and is not exposed to the weather, so it should be reliable and have a long lifespan.
 They are therefore silent and unobtrusive in respect of any neighbours.

-The overall conclusion is that ground source heat pumps are slightly more efficient over the year and therefore cheaper to run, like for like.
-With the advance in ASHP technology, SCOP performance over the year is practically the same.
+The overall conclusion is that ground source heat pumps are slightly more efficient over the year and therefore cheaper to run, like-for-like.
+With advances in ASHP technology, SCOP performance over the year has remained practically the same.

 Ground Source Heat Pumps Disadvantages